 Stakeholder management challenge:

-Efficient teamwork is vital for success, but without a cloud-based system that’s easy to use, it’s challenging to collaborate with your team within your stakeholder information.
+Efficient teamwork is vital for success, but without a cloud-based system that's easy to use, it's challenging to collaborate with your team on your stakeholder information.

 SRM solution:

 A cloud-based SRM allows teams to collaborate within the system in real-time.
-With this capability, you can see all your updated information and understand what your team is working on and collaborate more effectively.
+With this capability, you can view all your updated information, understand what your team is working on, and collaborate more effectively.
 This enables you to keep your team's messaging consistent, ensure goals are being met and work together to decide on your next logical steps.

-4. A team member has left a stakeholder issue unaddressed, and you don't want this to happen again:
+4. A team member has left a stakeholder issue unaddressed

 Stakeholder management challenge:

-Missed stakeholder issues have the potential to destroy stakeholder trust and negatively impact your organization, so it’s essential to keep track of all your issues and work to resolve each one.
-But what happens if issues can’t be resolved until many years in the future or one gets lost amongst your messy stakeholder information?
-To avoid these problems, you need a centralized and organized space to monitor stakeholders’ issues.
+Missed stakeholder issues have the potential to erode stakeholder trust and negatively impact your organization; therefore, it's essential to track all outstanding problems and work to resolve each one.
+But what happens if issues can't be resolved until many years in the future, or one gets lost amongst your messy stakeholder information?
+To avoid these problems, you need a centralized and organized space to monitor stakeholders' issues.

 SRM solution:

-An SRM will ensure your issues are front of mind, so you know information like:
+An SRM will ensure your issues are at the front of your mind, so you know information like:

-With this information accessible and organized, you and your team are always updated; you know what’s expected of your organization and can work towards resolving each issue on time.
+With this information accessible and organized, you and your team are always up to date; you know what's expected of your organization and can work towards resolving each issue on time.

 Stakeholder management challenge: